RcSepp/minc/README.md

 You just wrote a programming language!

 Note: You may have noticed we didn't declare the "import" statement.
-This statement is the only predefined statement known to Minc (hence the term: *minimal* compiler).
+Import and export are the only predefined statements in Minc (hence the term: *minimal* compiler).

 ## Where to go from here